pcampeti/Like_and_PSE_tutorial/README.md

 1. Create a conda environment with python 3.6.13 (tested) e.g. with the command "conda create -n xqml_env python=3.6.13"
 2. cd xQML-master
 3. pip install .
-4. it will fail: python will complain that some packages are missing, you should install required dependencies until "pip install ." works (there should be only a couple easy to install dependencies such as numpy, matplotlib, ipykernel...which you can easily install with "conda install numpy" etc.)
+4. it will fail: python will complain that some packages are missing, you should install required dependencies until "pip install ." works (there should be only a couple easy to install dependencies such as numpy, cython, matplotlib, ipykernel...which you can easily install with "conda install numpy" etc.)

 ### namaster_env
 1. Create a conda environment with python 3.7.3 (tested) e.g. with the command "conda create -n namaster_env python=3.7.3"